c33k/c33k.github.io/README.md

-Blog dedicated to the updates about my life as a writer.
+Blog dedicated to the updates about my life as an amateur artist.
-Here you will find some of my poems, short stories and news about the books I'm writing.
+Here you will find posts about bookbinding, calligraphy and many more.